Pengfei-Cheng/GT-FLECCS/README.md

 ## Branches

-There are currently three 3 branches:
+There are currently 2 branches:
 - `main`: the most up-to-date one with all the features
-- `B31A`: contains the optimization model for the operations of B31A (unretrofitted NGCC)
+- `base-NGCC`: contains the optimization model for the operations of B31A (unretrofitted NGCC)
-- `surrogate`: contains an optimization model based on an old version of `main` to generate solutions as machine learning model input.
-Currently NOT maintained.

 ## `main` Branch Layout